linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 - **Security**: Ensure that all sensitive credentials (Twilio SID, Token, and Duo keys) are securely managed.
 - **Customization**: The Duo 2FA method (push, SMS, call) can be modified in the script based on your preference.

+---

+This completes the integration of Twilio OTP and Duo 2FA for SSH login with user-selectable authentication methods.